Indexes

 When your index type is defined as clustered, ElectroDB will optimize your index for relationships within a partition.
 Clustered indexes optimize your index structure for more homogenous partitions, which allows for more efficient queries across multiple entities.

 Choose clustered if you have a high degree of grouped or similar data that needs to be frequently accessed together.
 This index works best in collections when member entities are more evenly distributed within a partition.
-Don’t choose clustered if your need to query across entities is secondary to its primary purpose — this index type limits the efficiency of querying your individual entity.
+Do not choose clustered if your need to query across entities is secondary to its primary purpose — this index type limits the efficiency of querying your individual entity.

 Isolated vs Clustered